OfficialHalfwayDead/assertie/README.md

 The unreachable assertion will

 1. ensure switch/if statements are exhaustive at compile time.
-2. throw an error at runtime if TypeScript types are inaccurate.
+2. throw an error at runtime if some TypeScript types are inaccurate.

 ```ts
 const x: "a" | "b" = "a";